dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 = Do I need to know how to code? =

 Nope.
 This plugin allows you to easily deploy chatbots that you create using the Watson Conversation service on IBM Bluemix.
 [These instructions](https://cocl.us/watson-conversation-help) will guide you through this intuitive process, and there's a course coming soon that's specifically designed to teach you how to do this!
 No prior technical knowledge necessary.

+= How do I see my chatbot's conversations with users? =

+On the same page where you build your chatbot in Bluemix, you can click on the Improve tab to view and analyze past conversations with users.

 == Screenshots ==
 1. An example of your chatbot greeting a website visitor.